 - Strategic Objectives of the Council, namely;

-- o Environment
+- Environment

-- o Community
+- Community

 - Development (Liveability)

 - o Organisation

 - o Infrastructure

 - Governance

 - Strategies for achieving the objectives for at least the next four years and,

 - Strategic indicators for monitoring the achievement of the Strategic Objectives.

-The Council Plan also incorporates a Strategic Resource Plan (SRP) which identifies the resources required to achieve the Council's Strategic Objectives as expressed in the Council
+The Council Plan also incorporates a Strategic Resource Plan (SRP) which identifies the resources required to achieve the Council's Strategic Objectives as expressed in the Council Plan.
+The SRP must include at least the next four financial year's details of Council's financial and non-financial resources.